apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 ### Hive SerDe behavior

-When Hive support is enabled and use Hive SerDe mode:
+When Hive support is enabled and Hive SerDe mode is used:
  - Spark uses the Hive SerDe `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe` by default, so columns are cast to `STRING` and combined by tabs before feeding to the user script.
- - All literal `NULL` values are converted to the literal string `\N` in order to differentiate literal `NULL` values from literal string `NULL`.
+ - All literal `NULL` values are converted to a string `\N` in order to differentiate literal `NULL` values from the literal string `NULL`.
- - The standard output of the user script is treated as tab-separated `STRING` columns, any cell containing only literal string `\N` is re-interpreted as a `NULL` value, and then the resulting STRING column will be cast to the data type specified in `col_type`.
+ - The standard output of the user script is treated as tab-separated `STRING` columns, any cell containing only a string `\N` is re-interpreted as a `NULL` value, and then the resulting STRING column will be cast to the data type specified in `col_type`.
  - If the actual number of output columns is less than the number of specified output columns, additional output columns will be filled with `NULL`.